 When I first heard that statistic, my initial reaction is that the number was high.
 I eat out perhaps once a week at this point in my life.
 However, when I reflected back on earlier stages in my life, that number seemed completely reasonable.

 Take a young professional who eats out for lunch three times a week and follows that with a couple of dates on the weekend.
-Take an elderly couple who finds it much easier to order food that’s delivered that to work in the kitchen to make it themselves.
+Take an elderly couple who finds it much easier to order food that’s delivered than to work in the kitchen to make it themselves.
 Even many families like ours will order some pizza after a long day of outdoor activity.

 What kind of money are we talking about here?
 The average American spends $232 per month eating meals prepared outside the home.
 Given that there’s 18.2 meals eaten outside the home in an average month by the average American, the average meal outside the home costs a person $12.75.